-Lieutenant-General Artak Davtyan (L), chief of the Armenian amy's General Staff, and his Russian counterpart General Valery Gerasimov
+Lieutenant-General Artak Davtyan (L), chief of the Armenian amy's General Staff, and his Russian counterpart General Valery Gerasimov visit Armenia soon for more detailed talks on the subject.

 A short ministry statement gave no details of Davtyan's trip to Moscow.
 The Russian Defense Ministry issued no press releases on the talks.